heroims/react-native-web3-wallet/README.md

 This is a safe web3 wallet tools, to help with develop wallet applications quickly.

-This wallet module does not expose the private key, and only advocates storing the keystore locally, and does not activate the wallet except for write operations.
+This wallet module does not expose the private key, and only advocates storing the keystore or the mnemonic with the password authentication locally, and does not activate the wallet except for write operations.

 ## Installation